 The Resonac Group takes the expectations of all stakeholders seriously and is committed to fulfilling its promises to them in a sincere manner.
 In all countries and regions, we will eliminate acts of corruption, such as breach of loyalty, abuse of authority, forcible transactions using undue influence, bribery, embezzlement, concealment, obstruction of justice, and money laundering as well as other unfair and anti-social actions.
-We clearly state our policies on “Anti-corruption” and “Compliance with competition laws” in the respective sections of Our Code of Conduct, which sets out the basic behavioral rules that all Group employees are expected to follow when performing their day-to-day duties.
-Moreover, we work to ensure the implementation of the policies by all employees.
+These policies on compliance with competition laws and anti-corruption are clearly stated in the Code of Conduct, and we ensure that they are put into practice.

 Compliance with competition laws

 For complying with competition laws, which are designed to ensure fair and open competition, in each country, we formulated our own anti-cartel rules in 2010 and have been implementing the rules to control cartel risks appropriately in our daily business operations.
-Also, since 1999, we have been carrying out internal audits every year to check for illegal sales activities to ensure compliance with competition laws and reported the results to top management.
-We also published a range of guidelines, including the handbook on antimonopoly laws for sales personnel, the Antitrust Compliance Guideline, and the Compliance Program of EU Competition Laws, with an eye to raising employees’ compliance awareness regarding competition laws across the Group.
-Furthermore, we have been holding an annual seminar on competition laws for the Group’s sales personnel (including national staff of Group companies outside Japan), inviting external experts in competition law to serve as lecturers.
-(Cancelled in 2020 due to the COVID-19 pandemic)
+Also, since 1999, we have been carrying out internal audits every year to check for illegal sales activities to ensure compliance with competition laws and reported the results to CRO.

 Compliance with anti-bribery laws and regulations